 In the ice-cream parlor of investment choices, bonds often get the rep of being plain vanilla.
-After all, bonds don’t typically offer up the chance for double-digit gains in short time spans like equities do.
-Most investors prefer the more complex and tastier flavors of stocks, leaving bonds to play a backup role in their portfolios.
+After all, bonds don’t typically offer up the chance for double-digit gains in short time spans as equities do.
+Most investors prefer stocks’ more complex and tastier flavors, leaving bonds to play a backup role in their portfolios.

-But bonds are an important part of a balanced portfolio: They dampen volatility and protect capital.
-While they may not get a lot of respect from stock-crazy investors, they are an indispensable part of almost any investment plan.
+But bonds are an essential part of a balanced portfolio: They dampen volatility and protect capital.
+While they may not get much respect from stock-crazy investors, they are an indispensable part of almost any investment plan.
 So it just makes sense to keep an ear to the ground and pay attention to what is going on in the bond market.

 Advice from the top

-In the fixed-income world, few people are more highly regarded than Bill Gross, chief investment officer of the Pacific Investment Management Company, or PIMCO.
+Few people are more highly regarded than Bill Gross, a chief investment officer of the Pacific Investment Management Company, or PIMCO in the fixed-income world.
 His uncanny ability to predict macroeconomic trends has earned Gross’s clients untold millions over the years.

 Gross’s renowned PIMCO Total Return Fund (PTTAX) is the world’s largest bond fund, and its long-term returns place it among the top tier of such funds.
 When Bill Gross speaks, people listen.
-And recently, Gross made an emphatic statement regarding one of the most popular segments of the bond market.
+And recently, Gross made an emphatic statement regarding one of the most popular bond market segments.